jkeohan/rctr-2-14-22/w01d01/intro-to-react.md

 By modeling small reusable `Components` that focus on just rendering a specific portion of the view,  React can improve an app's performance, maintainability, modularity and readability.

+Components are such an integral part of React that many companies create Component Libraries, such as Shopify which created [Polaris](https://polaris.shopify.com/)

 <hr>

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - React Developer Tools - 5min